-2. An investment firm shall not receive any remuneration, discount or non-monetary benefit for routing client orders to a particular trading venue or execution venue which would infringe the requirements on conflicts of interest or inducements set out in paragraph 1 of this Article and Article 16(3) and Articles 23 and 24.

-3. Member States shall require that for financial instruments subject to the trading obligation in Articles 23 and 28 Regulation (EU) No 600/2014 each trading venue and systematic internaliser and for other financial instruments each execution venue makes available to the public, without any charges, data relating to the quality of execution of transactions on that venue on at least an annual basis and that following execution of a transaction on behalf of a client the investment firm shall inform the client where the order was executed.
+- 2. An investment firm shall not receive any remuneration, discount or non-monetary benefit for routing client orders to a particular trading venue or execution venue which would infringe[DELETED] - 2.
+In the requirements on conflictscase of interest or inducements set out in paragraph 1 of this Article and Article 16(3) and Articles 23 and 24. - 3.
+Member States shall require that for financial instruments that are subject to the trading obligation set out in Articles 23 and 28 Regulation (EU) No 600/2014-each trading venue and systematic internaliser and for other financial instruments each execution venue makes available to the public, without any charges, data relating to the quality of execution of transactions on that venue on at least an annual basis and that, Member States shall require that, following execution of a transaction on behalf of a client, the investment firm shall inform the client where the order was executed.
 Periodic reports shall include details about price, costs, speed and likelihood of execution for individual financial instruments.